kragen/derctuo/taking-screenshots.md

              (progn ,@body)
            (make-frame-visible))))

-    (defun markdown-insert-screenshot (filename)
+    (defun screenshot-make (filename)
-      "Crop a screenshot and insert a Markdown inline image in source and buffer."
+      "Take a cropped screenshot.

+      If FILENAME doesn't end in .png or .jpeg, this command appends .png.
+      When called as a Lisp function, it returns the real filename."
       (interactive "*FScreenshot filename to create: ")

-      (if (not (string-suffix-p ".png" filename))
+      (if (not (or (string-suffix-p ".png" filename)
+                   (string-suffix-p ".jpeg" filename)))
           (setq filename (concat filename ".png")))

       (if (file-exists-p filename)